27 May 2013

 On the inside, Northgate Mall followed the exact template of other projects from the same era.
 The corridors were of an excessive width underneath ceilings of a notable height.
 The courts at the access points of the two end anchors as well as the main, central court were all of a precise box shape.
 All interior corners were drawn at strict right angles with little to no deviation.
 The main corridor was a curve-free, rigid channel with either end anchor having direct line of sight with the other.
 The floors were of an obligatory murky tile, wood was liberally utilized in the accenting of both the fixtures and the ceilings and the lounging sections were of a basic, hard edged design, not yet replaced with the soft seating areas that became the retail facility standard in the 2000s.

-Northgate Mall opened as Chattanooga's second enclosed shopping center in 1972.
+Northgate Mall opened as Chattanooga's second major suburban shopping center in 1972, though it was the first to debut fully enclosed.
 Its original anchors were Millers, JCPenney and Sears.
 The mall was updated in 1991, 1997 and during the mid-2000s.
 While JCPenney and Sears have remained unchanged, Millers was eventually superseded by Hess's before being converted to Proffitt's.
 After a few years under that banner, the space became home to Belk, which already had a small presence at Northgate with a modest women's store near JCPenney.

 Northgate Mall Mallmanac, ca. 2014.
 View the full PDF version here.

 Northgate Mall is neither a groundbreaker nor historical in any way.
 There was nothing exceptional about the exterior look or the interior design.
 But there has always been just something about the old school aura of Chattanooga's secondary enclosed shopping facility that really made it attractive to me.
-Maybe it was the absence of obnoxious kids dominating the walkways, or the under-abundance of stores like Hollister with their incessant bumping rhythms disturbing the quiet sanctity of the nearby Orange Julius.
+Maybe it was the absence of oversized groups of people dominating the walkways or the under-abundance of stores like Hollister with their overpowering fragrances and incessant bumping rhythms disturbing the quiet sanctity of the nearby Orange Julius.
 Whatever it was, when not in downtown Chattanooga, it was definitely my preferred shopping destination over Hamilton Place whenever in the Scenic City.

 -UPDATES-